imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 **Explore how to create a wiki for a GitHub repository you own.
 Research and write about how a wiki may be used and provide a step-by-step tutorial instructing the reader on how to create their own wiki page for their GitHub repository.**

-Wikis on github help you to present information about your project in a useful way.
+Wikis on Github help you to present information about your project in a useful way.
 They are a place in your repository where you can share important knowledge about your project such as how to use it and how it was designed.
 It can also be used to expand on your initial documentation presented in the project's README.md file.

 It is well known that good documentation is essential for the success of any project.
 With this in mind, let us go through the process of creating our first github wiki -